 In 2003 the city was named a UNESCO World Heritage Site.
 Here, artists, poets, students, Chileans, and foreigners come together to create a bohemian art scene.

-If you are into roaming through small streets that seem like a labyrinth, culture, and ocean breeze, this is your place.
+This is your place if you are into roaming through small streets that seem like a labyrinth, culture, and ocean breeze.

-Valparaíso is one of Chile’s biggest and busiest ports, so the city is a major trading center.
+Valparaiso is one of Chile’s biggest and busiest ports, so the city is a significant trading center.
 Some big Chilean and international companies have their headquarters here.

 It is a hub for tourism-related jobs as well.
-It is also known as a student city, as there are several universities.
+It is also known as a student city, as there are several universities, including The University of Valparaiso.

-The downsides of living in Valparaíso or Viña must be the crowds in the summer months.
+The downside of living in Valparaiso or Viña must be the crowds in the summer months.
 It can also get chilly even in the summer.

 3. La Serena – the clearest sky in the southern hemisphere